Evan-Beck/Beck-README-tutorial/Develop/README.md

-# Beck README-tutorial
+# Beck-README-tutorial
 ## Description
-It is a project using node.js, trying to create a professional README using the inquirer.
+The goal of this project is to generate a command line function that accepts user input and puts it into the README.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)